Class GlopParameters

 public boolean hasUsePreprocessing()Whether or not we use advanced preprocessing techniques.

-optional bool use_preprocessing = 34 [default = true];
+optional bool use_preprocessing = 34 [default = true];- Specified by:

 - Whether the usePreprocessing field is set.